francescozaniol/xsalt/examples/basic/README.md

 </xsl:transform>
 ```

-Note how the file has the `html` extension?
-This is only for syntax highlight reasons.
-As you can read from line 1 the file is actually a XSL transformation.
-Such `xsl:transform` tag, although a bit verbose, is necessary.
+Note how the file has the `.html` extension.
+This is for syntax highlighting purposes.
+As you can see from line 1, the file is actually an XSL transformation.
+The `xsl:transform` tag, although verbose, is necessary.

 As for line 2:
 - The `xsl:template` tag wraps the definition of the component.
 - The `match` attribute specifies the tag of the component.
-- The `mode="x-component"` attribute is needed by xsalt.
+- The `mode="x-component"` attribute is required by Xsalt.

 ## Demo